TshireletsoMentor/darkly-1/03_Sensitive_data_exposure_survey/Resources/the_tea.md

 ## Resolve

-Do input validation on backend as well and send appropriate response if frontend has been tampered with
+- Do input validation on backend as well and send appropriate response if frontend has been tampered with

-### Resources